Conversion of LLP to Partnership Firm

 • Submitting Form-3

-1. Details on the LLP, such as its name, designated partners’ information, total number of partners, and the proportions of each partner’s ownership interest.
+1. Details on the LLP include its name, designated partners’ information, the total number of partners, and the proportions of each partner’s ownership interest.

 3. The rights and obligations of the firm’s partners.